jetedonner/jetedonner.github.io/_posts/2023-12-18-pymd3GUI-for-pymobiledevice3.md

 ## Introduction - pymd3GUI

-The macOS App IPSW Nibbler is a GUI app for accessing the ipws api webservice https://api.ipsw.me.
-This webservice provides many useful informations about iOS devices and its OS packages in IPSW form.
-The GUI app IPSW Nibbler contains no informations about iOS and such but is just a easy to use UI to access the informations from the webservice Api.
+The python App pymd3GUI is a GUI wrapper for the python CLI App pymobiledevice3.
+It's Intention is to allow beginners and also advanced iOS users and reverse engineering enthusiasts to access the iDevice with a simple GUI interface.
+The App uses and needs the functionalities provided by pymobiledevice3.

 ### Features
+- Basic and advanced informations
+-
 You can find the blueprint of the api with a Definition of its features at: https://ipswdownloads.docs.apiary.io/api-description-document

 #### Device's